Is the Customer Journey Over?

 Think about the state of being of a customer rather than their state of motion.
 By that I mean think about what a customer needs at any specific point in time, irrespective of where they might exist in some contrived lifecycle.
 How we optimize their experience (and our return) at any given time should take priority over getting them from point A to point B.

 To hijack a new age mantra, the Customer is now.
-You need to have to the agility to apply a strategy based on a customers existing profile, conditions, behavior and desired outcomes, right now.
+You need to have to the agility to apply a strategy based on customers existing profile, conditions, behavior and desired outcomes, right now.
 I.e. their State.

 Of course, we still face the reality that there is an initial adoption period and that contracts will need to be renewed at some point in the future but these are components of the customers State rather than the sole arbiters of how we should engage with them.